lambdajack/sequentially-generate-planet-mbtiles/README.md

 We'd like to make this tool quite robust moving forward - since we needed it for a current project of ours, we have released it notwithstanding the current rough-and-ready nature.

+Feedback on this one is much appreciated :D.

+## Development

+We already depend on others enough for this, so the programme is written without any npm dependancies.
+This may change in the future though if we want to make the terminal pretty etc. Simply clone the repo and you're good to go.
+Just make sure you have the dependancies installed as above.

+Use the provided `development-config.json` as it is preconfigured to keep downloaded data and only download very small regions for quick testing.

 ## Todo

 1. TS conversion before significant improvement or features added.
 2. Extra error handling for if one of the third party processes should fail.
 3. The ability to select different system drives for downloading/generating files.
+4. Write tests before significant future development.
+5. Make the console prettier.